Naimi JohanssonPosition: Affiliated Researcher School/office: School of Health Sciences

 With background in economics, Naimi Johansson defended her thesis Price sensitivity and regional variation in health care at the Sahlgrenska Academy, University of Gothenburg in 2021.

-Naimi Johansson focuses her research on the effects of health care policy, for example how patient out-of-pocket prices affect demand for health care and why use of health care differs between Swedish regions.
-The methods used to study this type of policy questions are econometrics and large observational datasets.
-Another area of interest is health economic evaluations.
+Naimi Johansson focuses her research on the effects of health care policy and health economic evaluations.
+Specifically, her research is about how patient out-of-pocket prices affect demand for health care, why the use of health care differs between Swedish regions, and about the evidence of health improvments and cost-effectivesness behind policy decisions in introducing new pharmaceuticals.
+The methods used to study this type of policy questions are econometric analyses and large observational datasets (register data).
+Naimi Johansson is also involved in a research project on diagnostic criteria for gestational diabetes and the cost-effectiveness of changed criteria.

 Naimi Johansson teaches primarily micro economics and health economics.